Who will suffer the worst from the consequences of climate change?

 The rains would eventually destroy the crops and leave their homes in ruins.
 Because of this, they fled to the cities to find poor jobs.
 When the following year arrived, they returned poorer than they already were, but ready to plant again.

 Rising temperatures caused by climate change will make their way of life even more difficult.
 Climate change will drastically increase droughts and floods, preventing crops from growing, especially in tropical areas.
-Furthermore, with higher temperatures, pests can spread more easily through warmer climates and destroy crops.
-Farming communities may also face extreme situations, considering the impact on plant adaptation to climate change and how these are affected in different regions of the world.
+Furthermore, with higher temperatures, pests can spread more easily in warmer climates and destroy crops.
+Farming communities may also face extreme situations, considering the impact on plant adaptation to climate change and how these adaptations are affected in different regions of the world.

 Equal footing?